lanl/edif2qmasm/README.md

 Limitations
 -----------

-Only combinational logic is supported by the current version of `edif2qmasm`.
-I hope to add support for sequential logic in a future version.
+`edif2qmasm` has only limited support for sequential logic.
+Sequential logic is implemented by replicating the entire circuit once per clock cycle for a compile-time specified number of clock cycles (cf. the `--cycles` command-line option).
+Clocked flip-flops are supported, but unclocked latches are not.

 The resulting QMASM programs are not very robust in that the minimum-energy solutions do not consistently represent a correct execution when run on D-Wave hardware.
-Suggestions on how to improve robustness are welcome.
+Running QMASM with `--postproc=opt` helps substantially.
+Other suggestions on how to improve robustness are welcome.

 Notes for developers
 --------------------